anyscale/madewithml.github.io/docs/courses/foundations/pandas.md

 - `ticket`: ticket number
 - `fare`: cost of the ticket
 - `cabin`: location of room
-- `emarked`: port that the passenger embarked at (C - Cherbourg, S - Southampton, Q - Queenstown)
+- `embarked`: port that the passenger embarked at
 - `survived`: survial metric (0 - died, 1 - survived)